kevacoin-project/keva-stratum/README.md

 The `upstream` is used to point to the Kevacoin daemon `kevacoind`.
 The `user` and `password` under `upstream` are mandatory, and they must be the same as the ones specified in Kevacoin configuration file `kevacoin.conf`.
 You must use `anything.WorkerID` as username in your miner.
 Either disable address validation or use `<address>.WorkerID` as username.
 If there is no workerID specified your rig stats will be merged under `0` worker.
 If mining software contains dev fee rounds its stats will usually appear under `0` worker.
 This stratum acts like your own pool, the only exception is that you will get rewarded only after block found, shares only used for stats.

-Should we add the URL for https://github.com/xmrig/xmrig/wiki/Ubuntu-Build
+Should we add the URL for https://github.com/xmrig/xmrig/wiki/Ubuntu-Build, and descripe how it works with the keva-stratum?

 ### License